MiriamT/mco152-spring-2014/README.md

 mco152-spring-2014
 ==================

-Work done in Computer Methodology in Spring 2014 at Touro College
+Work done in Computer Methodology in Spring 2014 at Touro College.